 - A Residential Agreement will be emailed to you.

 - Return a signed copy of your Residential Agreement to the Accommodation Office.

 Accommodation allocation policy

 Every effort is made to place students in their preferred rent band.
 We will consider all the information given on the application form including the student’s stated preferences and the rent applicable to their choice.

-The College aims to provide an offer of accommodation to students who:
+The College aims to provide (but does not guarantee) an offer of accommodation to students who: